 Government failure can also be grounded in perception rather than actual performance.
 In a modern U.S. context, beliefs about government performance are colored by partisanship.
 My nonprofit research explores the consequences of government failure as a function of perceptions caused by partisan politics on the nonprofit sector.
 How do people’s perceptions of government performance, driven by their partisanship, affect their support of the nonprofit sector?
 In turn, what are the implications for our understanding of the function, development, and purpose of the nonprofit sector?

-View abstracts of my peer-reviewed publications.
+View abstracts of my peer-reviewed articles.